zainmalik47/zain/README.md

 # If config.json doesn't exist, create it:
 cat > src/config.json << EOF
 {
-  "botName": "MazariBot",
+  "botName": "ZainBot",
   "prefix": ".",
   "private": true,
   "autoReply": false,
   "autoReact": false,
   "autoStatusSeen": false,
   "welcomeMessage": "Welcome!
-This is MazariBot.
+This is ZainBot.
 Use .help to see commands."
 }
 EOF